-Tattle is an app for anonymously crowdsourcing, and annotating messages forwarded on WhatsApp from WhatsApp users.
+The Android App is to allow anonymous crowdsourcing, and annotating of messages forwarded on WhatsApp from WhatsApp users.

-Besides the content you share with Tattle, the app stores the time at which the post was submitted to the app.
+Besides the content users share with the app, it stores the time at which the post was submitted to the app.
 While submitting, the location from where the message is being shared is selected by default, but a user can opt out of this prior to submission of a post.
-This location is that given by your Internet service provider.
+This location is that given by your Internet service provider (not GPS).

 Why Tattle Needs this Information?

 The three data points- content, time and location enable for deeper understanding of trends on information dissemination on WhatsApp such as:

 Do WhatsApp videos have a shelf life or are they recycled and forwarded in newer forms?